 As everyone would expect from a kit lens, this lens is designed for everyone's most-common focal length needs.
-The Canon EF-S 18-55mm f/4-5.6 IS STM Lens' focal length range falls squarely in the recommended general purpose zoom lens focal length range for ASP-C/1.6x FOVCF sensor format DSLRs including the Rebel series, **D, ***D, ****D and 7-series models (this lens is not compatible with full frame DSLRS as its image circle is not large enough to cover these sensors).
+The Canon EF-S 18-55mm f/4-5.6 IS STM Lens' focal length range falls squarely in the recommended general purpose zoom lens focal length range for ASP-C/1.6x FOVCF sensor format DSLRs including the Rebel series, **D, ***D, ****D and 7-series models (this lens is not compatible with full frame DSLRS as its image circle is not large enough to cover such sensors).

 The 55mm end frames like 88mm on a full frame camera.
-This is a nice angle of view that encompasses portraiture, though you might want to save the headshots for a longer telephoto lens.
+This is a nice angle of view that encompasses portraiture, though you might want to save the tight headshots for a longer telephoto lens.
 Portraits taken from a close distance will start to show a bit of perspective distortion (including big noses) and are best avoided.

 Here is an example of the 18-55mm focal length range.

 The f/4-5.6 in the product name specifies how wide the lens aperture is able to open.
-Because aperture is measured as a ratio of lens opening to focal length and because this lens' maximum opening does not increase enough with focal length increase to maintain the same ratio, the max aperture is a variable one, ranging from f/4 to f/6.3 as the focal length range is traversed.
+Because aperture is measured as a ratio of lens opening to focal length and because this lens' maximum opening does not increase enough with focal length increase to maintain the same ratio, the max aperture is a variable one, ranging from f/4 to f/5.6 as the focal length range is traversed.

 As always, the lower the aperture number, the more light the lens will allow to reach the sensor.
 Each "stop" in aperture change (examples: f/2.8, f/4.0, f/5.6, f/8, f/11) increases or reduces the amount of light reaching the sensor by a factor of 2x (a big deal).
 Allowing more light to reach the sensor permits freezing action, handholding the camera in lower light levels and/or use of a lower (less noisy) ISO setting.
 In addition to allowing more light to reach the sensor, increasing the opening permits a stronger, better subject-isolating background blur (at equivalent focal lengths).
 Also, lenses with an opening wider than a specific aperture (usually f/2.8) enable the higher precision AF capabilities (most often the center AF point) in some cameras and present a brighter viewfinder image.

-This is one of the narrowest-aperture lenses available in this focal length range.
+That said, this is one of the narrowest-aperture lenses available in this focal length range.
 While narrower is never better from a low light perspective, narrower apertures have some very nice advantages.
 Because the size of the lens elements can be reduced significantly, narrower aperture lenses can be lighter in weight and lower in cost.
 Those are two factors that we all can appreciate and they are especially desirable in a kit lens.

-Again, this lens has a relatively very narrow aperture at the widest focal length and by 55mm, it has the narrowest max aperture found with any frequency in any 55mm lens.
+Again, this lens has a relatively narrow aperture at the widest focal length and by 55mm, it has the narrowest max aperture found with any frequency in any 55mm lens.